gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/quantifiers.md

 \xi(\varepsilon) \stackrel{\mathrm{def}}{=} \frac{1}{A} \sum_{a = 1}^A \frac{\xi_a(\varepsilon)}{\ln m_a},
 ```
 where $A$ is the number of contributing classes and defines the maximum possible amplitude.
-This normalization factor can also be computed using RecurrenceMicrostatesAnalysis.jl:
+This normalization factor can also be computed using **RecurrenceMicrostatesAnalysis.jl**:
 ```@example disorder
 A = RecurrenceMicrostatesAnalysis.get_disorder_norm_factor(Disorder(4), data)
 ```